AdityaAdaki21/OllamaRAG/README.md

 - 🔍 Semantic search to find relevant context
 - 💡 Context-aware responses from the LLM
 - 🧠 Persistent knowledge base with ChromaDB
-- 🌈 Beautiful terminal UI with rich formatting
+- 🖥️ Terminal-based interaction for power users
 - ⚡ Background model keep-alive for faster responses
 - 📊 Detailed retrieval statistics for each query
 - 📑 Support for multiple document collections
+- 🌈 (Experimental) Streamlit web-based UI

 ## Prerequisites